Building a Scenario - Learning Path

 Posting to Planner

-It is important to review the Personnel Summary lines before posting to either a Scenario Budget or one of the existing Planner budgets.
+It is important to review the personnel summary lines before posting to one of the existing Planner budgets.
 You can do this by posting to a "scenario budget."
+This will create a mini-budget in Planner.
+Once the scenario budget is confirmed, you can then post to an existing budget.

 Post to a Scenario Budget